 Pate Island 1 Day Trip Lamu Island Excursions | Lamu Island Day Tours | Lamu Guided Tours | Lamu Historical sites tours | Pate Island Day tour | Lamu archipelago islands | Lamu Island Dhow Tours | Pate Island safaris | Lamu Tours | Lamu Island Excursions | Lamu Cultural Tours | Lamu Historical Tours

-The largest of the islands are Pate Island, Manda Island and Lamu Island.
+The Lamu Archipelago is the islands that lie between the towns of Lamu and Kiunga, near the Coast Province.
+It is a part of the Lamu District.
+The largest of the islands is Pate Island, Manda Island, and Lamu Island.
 Smaller islands include Kiwayu, which lies in the Kiunga Marine National Reserve, and Manda Toto.

 Pate Island | What to Do and See